ragnarekker/varsomdata/README.md

 `runavalancheproblems.py`: Retrieves all avalanche problems (both forecasted and observed) since 2012 and saves the results to a `.csv` file in `output`.<br>
 `runmainmessage.py`: Retrieves all main messages used in forecasts the winter 2014/15.
 Both norwegian and english.
 The main messages are sorted according to the danger levels and avalanche problems they appear.
 There is also a count of occurrences. `.csv` file is saved to `output`.<br>
 `runmatrix.py`: Plots histograms of forecasted danger levels on different avalanche problems the winter 2014/15.
 Plots saved in `plots`.<br>
-`runmplotdangerandproblem.py`: Needs testing - Makes a plot comparing forecasted and observed danger level and a second plot comparing forecasted and observed avalanche cause for all regions.
+`runmplotdangerandproblem.py`: Makes a plot comparing forecasted and observed danger level and a second plot comparing forecasted and observed avalanche cause for all regions.
 Plot files are stored in `plots`.<br>
 `runavalancheactivity.py`: Incomplete - Makes a plot of all avalanche activity compared to forecasted danger level.
 Plot files are stored in `plots`.<br>

 **Repository content - folders:**<br>